 Lots of important people will be here!

-The Scotiabank Toronto Caribbean Carnival Gala - An evening to discover
+The Scotiabank Toronto Caribbean Carnival Ball - An evening to discover

-Lamport Stadium 1151 King Street West, Toronto, Ontario
+Allan Lamport Stadium, 1151 King Street West, Toronto, ON

 Good for Singles, Couples and Family

 Be prepared to dance

 Presented by the Ontario Steelpan Association, this is a thrilling evening showcasing the musical and tonal qualities of the steel pan as members of the Ontario Steelpan Association compete before a panel of judges.
 This panorama of the North is the best opportunity to hear this wonderful instrument in all its glory.
 This event showcases the talent of steel pan performers ranging in age from early teens to adults as they perform their original renditions to the aficionados.